Trentonom0r3/FrameSmith/README.md

-# RifeTensorRT
+# FrameSmith

 ## Overview

-RifeTensorRT is a high-performance C++ application for video frame interpolation using TensorRT and CUDA.
+FrameSmith is a high-performance C++ application for video frame interpolation using TensorRT and CUDA.
 The project leverages TensorRT for accelerated deep learning-based frame interpolation and utilizes FFmpeg for handling video input/output, including support for CUDA/NVENC acceleration.
 The application supports both Windows and Linux platforms and can be easily built using CMake and vcpkg for dependency management.

 ## Features